How to Build a Cloud-Native EHR That’s HIPAA-Compliant and Scalable

 - An FHIR server or secure API gateway.
 Several teams use managed FHIR servers to speed up development.

-- For instance, AWS HealthLake provides a fully managed FHIR API that is HIPAA-compliant and capable of ingesting and storing patient details at petabyte scale.
+- For instance, AWS HealthLake provides a fully managed FHIR API that is HIPAA-compliant and capable of ingesting and storing patient details at a petabyte scale.

 - Similar managed FHIR and DICOM servers designed for PHI applications are available through Azure’s Health Data Services.